Mass surveillance: By country

 Privacy International's 2007 survey, covering 47 countries, indicated that there had been an increase in surveillance and a decline in the performance of privacy safeguards, compared to the previous year.
 Balancing these factors, eight countries were rated as being 'endemic surveillance societies'.
 Of these eight, China, Malaysia and Russia scored lowest, followed jointly by Singapore and the United Kingdom, then jointly by Taiwan, Thailand and the United States.
 The best ranking was given to Greece, which was judged to have 'adequate safeguards against abuse'.

 Many countries throughout the world have already been adding thousands of surveillance cameras to their urban, suburban and even rural areas.
 For example, in September 2007 the American Civil Liberties Union (ACLU) stated that we are "in danger of tipping into a genuine surveillance society completely alien to American values" with "the potential for a dark future where our every move, our every transaction, our every communication is recorded, compiled, and stored away, ready to be examined and used against us by the authorities whenever they want".

 On 12 March 2013, Reporters Without Borders published a Special report on Internet Surveillance.
 The report included a list of "State Enemies of the Internet", countries whose governments are involved in active, intrusive surveillance of news providers, resulting in grave violations of freedom of information and human rights.
-Five countries were placed on the initial list: Bahrain, China, Iran, Syria, and Vietnam.
+Five countries were placed on the initial list: Bahrain, China, Iran, Syria (until December 2024), and Vietnam.